 Some of the things you can do include blogging, writing e-books, ghostwriting, technical writing, and copywriting among others.
 And finding work is easier today because there are many platforms, set up to help freelance writers get clients such as FlexJobs and SolidGigs.

-Like any other freelance career, freelance writing requires a lot of discipline, especially if you want to earn consistent income.
+Like any other freelance career, freelance writing requires a lot of discipline, especially if you want to earn a consistent income.
 But this should not be a problem if you are passionate about it and enjoy the luxury of working alone.

 See Related: Best Airbnb Freelance Jobs